 Salsa Cruises Fiesta Blanca is a 3-hour cruise on the MV Britannia where participants wear white, dance and have a wonderful party.
 Folk board the boat at 8:30 pm and return by 12:30 am.

 The event involves Latin music with different DJs on the various levels of the boat as well as a complimentary salsa lesson and dance show.
-Tickets cost about $31 (plus about $2 in online fees) in advance and food and drinks are available for purchase.
+Tickets in 2019 cost about $31 (plus about $2 in online fees) in advance and food and drinks were available for purchase.
 Tickets at the door cost $35.

 Click Salsa Cruises Fiesta Blanca for information about the event in 2019.